2nd person in days killed by Mardi Gras float in New Orleans

 “In the weeks and months ahead, we will be looking at further changes that need to be made to make our routes and our celebrations more safe — but the work starts right now,” she said in a statement.

-Also Sunday, a person riding on a float in the Thoth parade in New Orleans fell from a lower level and was injured.
+Adding to the safety concerns, a person riding on a float in the Thoth parade in New Orleans fell Sunday from a lower level and was injured.
 City officials tweeted via NOLA Ready, an emergency preparedness site, that the float rider was in stable condition at a trauma center.
 That person wasn’t immediately identified.

 Wednesday’s fatality had occurred during the parade of the Mystic Krewe of Nyx, an all-female Carnival group.
 Witnesses said the woman, New Orleans native Geraldine Carmouche, had apparently tried to cross between two parts of a tandem float and tripped over a hitch connecting the sections.